dojo/docs/dojox/layout/ResizeHandle.rst

 Constraints
 -----------

-By default, the resiable will be constrained to a minimum size of 100px x 100px, defined by the ``minWidth`` and ``minHeight`` properties.
-These are always used, though this will undoubtably change as this widget is extended into considering top/left changes as well.
+By default, the resizable will be constrained to a minimum size of 100px x 100px, defined by the ``minWidth`` and ``minHeight`` properties.
+These are always used, though this will undoubtedly change as this widget is extended into considering top/left changes as well.

 .. js ::